informalsystems/atomkraft/docs/src/05adr-test-execution.md

 The present ADR describes the external interfaces of the `Execute` component that deals with test execution, either from a given abstract trace, or from (a set of) traces generated from a TLA+ model.

+`Execute` component is the main integration point between other component.
+It doesn't do much work on its own; most of it is delegated, or should be already done at previous stages.
+The essence of what its doing can be described in a simple sentence:
+> Collect all pieces together, generate a test file, and call Pytest on it.

+All test files from all invocations are collected in the `tests` folder.
+So, the user can at any point in time run `pytest`, and all tests will be reproduced.

+**NB**: The current version provides only rudimentary reproducibility by preserving abstract traces.
+All other artifacts (chain configuration, reactor) are not preserved; so if a user modifies them, the tests may cease to become reproducible.

 ## Command line interface